hb9fxq/setup_sdr/README.md

 ## SetupGrcOnUbuntu1804.sh

-Install GNU Radio 3.8 and various OOTs and SDR tools on Ubuntu 18.04 LTS with the following components from source.
+Install GNU Radio 3.8 and various OOTs and SDR tools from source on Ubuntu 18.04 LTS with the following components from source.

 ONLY TESTED ON UBUNTU 18.04.